LeonidPilyugin/FFmemepeg/README.md

 You can change font size using `-S` option for top block and `-s` for bottom.
 The font of whole block will be changed.
-The argument of size option is a reliative increase ratio: passing `-S 1.2` and `-s 0.7` options means increasing top block font size by 20% and decrease bottom block font size by 30%
+The argument of size option is a reliative increase ratio: passing `-S 1.2` and `-s 0.7` options means increasing top block font size by 20% and decreasing bottom block font size by 30%
 ```sh
 ./ffmemepeg.sh -i example/osaka.png -t "TOP TOP TEXT" -t "BOTTOM TOP TEXT" -b "TOP BOTTOM TEXT" -b "BOTTOM BOTTOM TEXT" -S 1.2 -s 0.7
 ```